m4556/language_translation/README.md

 #

 ###  Project Overview
 seq2seq model that translates German into English.
-The dataset used [Multi30k](https://www.statmt.org/wmt16/multimodal-task.html#task1).

 Metric used for evaluation: Bleu Score